AdmiralXy/42ft_printf/README.md

 * The prototype of ft_printf:
   * `int ft_printf(const char *, ...)`
-* It isn't do the buffer management like the real printf.
+* It doesn't do the buffer management like the real printf.
 * It can manage the following conversions: cspdiuxX%
 * It can manage any combination of the following flags: ’-0.*’ and minimum field width with all conversions